 You have several options when it comes to money during your trip.
 Every destination wants you to spend your money there, but they all have different norms and infrastructure for accessing and using it.
-Be sure to research your specific destination, but here are a few reminders and guidelines.
+Be sure to research your destination, but here are a few general guidelines.

-Here are a few general rules and options around exchanging and using cash in foreign countries:
+Here are a few options around exchanging and using cash in foreign countries:

 - Monitor exchange rates (try www.xe.com).
 The rates you see on such currency conversion sites are the mid-range rate between buy and sell rates.
 But you’ll pay the buy rate for currency, which is often 3-7 % higher than the rates posted on those sites.
 (Note that exchange rates on our site reflect the buy rate, which gives a more accurate figure for what you’ll actually pay for your tour.)

 - You can order foreign currency through your bank at home in advance of your trip.
-You’ll get the exchange rate of the day the bank buys that currency for you, rather than the rate at the exact time of your trip.
+You’ll get the exchange rate of the day the bank buys that currency for you.
 (This can be a good thing or a bad thing, depending on which way the exchange rate fluctuates.)

 - Exchanging money at kiosks in major tourist centers (and especially at airports) will usually give you a terrible exchange rate.